viansebastian/Kidney-Disease-MLFlow-CICD/README.md

 ### To run this app:
 1. Head over to the dataset, and download some images!
 [Dataset](https://www.kaggle.com/datasets/nazmul0087/ct-kidney-dataset-normal-cyst-tumor-and-stone)

-*It is recommended to use the Kaggle API to only donwload some images instead of everything*
+*It is recommended to use the Kaggle API to only download some images instead of everything*

 2. Pull and Run Docker Image